paru-de/dutytldr/tldr/alliance/shb/1-copied-factory.md

 #alliance #shb

-*"...in which we get dizzy fighting GLaDOS.*
+*"...in which we get dizzy fighting GLaDOS.*"

 ## 1/6 [Serial-jointed Command Model]